paytabscom/paytabs-prestashop/README.md

 # Paytabs Prestashop

-The official PrestaShop 1.7 plugin for PayTabs
+The official PrestaShop plugin for PayTabs
+Supports PrestaShop 1.6 & 1.7

 - - -